SpicyRicecaker/notes/games/vagabond.md

   - Looks up to Miyamoto Musashi
 - Yagyu Sekishusai
 - Gion Toji
+  - Assassin of the yoshioka school, wanting to kill Miyamoto Musashi
+- Hozoin Inei
+  - Old man over 80 years old
+  - Many reflect Miyamoto's bloodlust, turning enemies against him
+  - You don't know what strength is until you stand at the top
+  - Miyamoto Musashi projects his life force behind every swing
+  - Soul vs body, some are disciplined in the body yet they lack in the discipline of the soul, the body may heal but the soul remembers
+  - Unease, weakness, desire, "since ancient times, people have meditated under raging waterfalls to rid themselves of such toughts"
+- Inshun
+  - Second generation master of the hozoin spear technique
+  - Was originally shinnosuke
+- Yagyu Sekishusai Muneyoshi
+  - of the Shinkage style of swordsmanship
+  - Takes care of otsu
+- Kamiizumi ise no kami
+  - The master swordsman
+- Sasaki Kojiro
+  - Chujo style of swordsmanship
+  - Kanemaki Jisai's disciple
+    - Toda seigen variation of chujo styleo
+    - Toda mondonosho grandson of toda seigen
+    - Ito ittosai studied under him
+- Ito Ittosai
+  - #1 Disciple of Kanemaki Jisai
+  - Founder of itto-ryu style of swordfighting
+- Akakabe Yasoma
+  - Ronin from gamo
+- Shishido Baiken
+  - Master of the Chain and Sickle
+- Kitabatake Tomonori
+  - Master swordsman of Ise
+  - Learned from Tsukahara Bokuden
+  - One of the two supreme masters in the east
+  - Had a son named Hikoshiro that wasn't talented enough to inherit styles, Bokuden didn't flourish
+- Kitabatake Tomonori
+  - Succeeded in using the Bokuden style and it flourished in Ise
+- Takura Sobe
+  - Master of takakura style
+  - Lost to Miyamoto Musashi
+- Rindo
+  - Girl that's next to Tsujikaze Tenma, who's the Chain and Sickle
+- Kanemaki Jisai
+  - Chujo Ryu style
+- Kusanagi Tenki
+  - Disciple of Kanemaki Jisai
+- Takada Sannojo
+  -
 ## Places
 - Miyamoto
   - Shinmen Takezo's hometown